AhmadMoussa/A-Guide-to-Wavenet/Readme.md

 * This was a brief introduction to convolutional layers.
 If you are hungry for more convolutional neural network shenanigans, I suggest you read this [course by Stanford University on COnvolutional Neural Networks](http://cs231n.github.io/convolutional-networks/#conv)

-And here's the code for a simple 2D convolution that detects vertical lines:
+And here's the code for a simple 2D convolution that detects vertical lines using keras:
 ```python
 from numpy import asarray
 from keras import Sequential